BzowK/RealPKEMeter/README.md

 **Notes**

 - The 1st prototype was printed in white I had abundance of then spray painted so apologies for rough look.
 2nd prototype will use filament in correct color instead
-- *The "Model/Modified" folder contains the 115% models with 5mm LEDs.
-For model parts not included in this folder, load the "Model/Original" version in slicer and scale up 115%*
+- The "Model/Modified-115_5mm" folder contains the 115% models with 5mm LEDs
+- Placed switches after model print so had to cut space out for them manually

 **Changes Currently Being Considered for Prototype #2**